 Before you configure registered servers for backup, it is important to understand the steps of configuration.
 When you configure a File server, you:

 - Attach the server to an administrator group.

 - Create a backup set and attach it to the server.

-A Registered Server is a system that has the Phoenix agent installed on it and hosts your files and folders.
+A Registered Server is a system that has the Hybrid Workloads agent installed on it and hosts your files and folders.
 The server is registered with the organization that you select.

 An administrative group is a logical categorization of servers that share something in common.
 For example, servers located in one region can belong to one group.
 Similarly, servers having the same operating system can belong to a different group.